Updated: 7 minute read

 • Discounts and promotions at participating partners

-• Any ATM fees get refunded
+• Up to $7/month in third-party ATM fees refunded

 • Budget by automatically transferring money to reserves